brainglobe/brainglobe.github.io/docs/source/developers/new_releases.md

 1. Head to the "releases" UI on GitHub for the package you want to release a new version for, and select "draft a new release".
 2. In the "choose a tag" box, opt to create a new tag in the format described above.
 Ensure that the target is `main` (or the desired commit on `main` if the current `HEAD` is not the desired release state).
 3. Choose the release title.
-Typically this is the same as the tag that will be created.
+Typically, this is the same as the tag that will be created.
 4. In the "write" box, you should have the option to select the "previous tag".
 Choose the tag of the previous release, then select "generate release notes".
 5. Check the "set as latest release" box.
 6. Then hit "publish release".